opattison/newbound-light-syntax/README.md

 ![Ruby code sample](http://opensource.olivermak.es/images/2016-03-27-newbound-light-sample-ruby-select.png)

-Ruby (with multiple lines of text selected).
+Multiple lines of text selected.

 ---

 ## Install

-This theme can be installed with the Atom package manager either in the app or on the command line.
+This theme can be installed with the Atom package manager in the app or on the command line.

 ### Within Atom